 The syllabus establishes the course framework.
 Typically a syllabus will list the professor’s name, office address, phone number and hours.
 Most professors are willing to meet outside office hours by appointment.
 We encourage you to contact your professor if you have any questions or concerns about course material or your academic progress.

 While not a requirement, note-taking is an excellent habit to get into.
 Lecture material may be included on exams and often provides resources that will aid you in your studies.
 No need to write down every word a professor says, but be sure to cover the main points of a lecture in your notes for future reference.

 Class attendance is extremely important and is usually required unless a professor states otherwise.
 Not attending class may result in a lower grade or no credit for the course.
-If you are unwell and are unable to attend a specific class session, you should contact the professor before class and let him/her know.
-Most professors are understanding
+If you are unwell and are unable to attend a specific class session, you should contact the professor before class and let him or her know.
+Most professors are understanding in these cases.

-A great option, especially if you don't mind reading previous students' notes in the margins.
+A great option, especially if you don't mind reading a previous students' notes in the margins.

 If offered at your campus bookstore, textbook rental allows you to rent the books you need and then return them at the end of the term, potentially saving you up to 50 percent of new textbook fees.
 The key is remembering to return your books by the deadline so you don't incur late fees.

 Popular online vendors for discounted textbooks include Amazon.com and Textbooks.com.
 Be sure to purchase the precise edition outlined in your syllabus or risk the chance of your book differing slightly from the professor's.